-All projects ESDRs are stored at NASA's Archive of Space Geodetic Data (CDDIS) under "GPS Explorer" - https://cddis.nasa.gov/archive/GPS Explorer/archive/.
-The ESDRs are also available at the SOPAC archive- http://garner.ucsd.edu/pub/measuresESESEs_products/ (username: anonymous; password: your e-mail address).
+All projects ESDRs are stored at NASA's Archive of Space Geodetic Data (CDDIS).
+An overall description is available at:

+The ESDRs also available the SOPAC archive-are at http://garner.ucsd.edu/pub/measuresESESES products/ (username: anonymous; password: your e-mail address).